ckuzma/smart-nametag/README.md

     - [Line 72](https://github.com/ckuzma/smart-nametag/blob/master/arduino/smart-nametag.ino#L72): Put your WiFi access point's SSID and password in the appropriate lines.
     - [Line 73](https://github.com/ckuzma/smart-nametag/blob/master/arduino/smart-nametag.ino#L73): You can uncomment if you want to seamlessly move your project between different WiFi environments and have it automatically connect.
 Repeat this line to add multiple if you'd like!

 5. Flash the Arduino code to the NodeMCU.

-Sit back, and enjoy!
+## How to update the LCD screen

+1. If you visit your deploy URL at the route */update* (*e.g. http://smart-nametag.us-west-2.elasticbeanstalk.com/update*) you will be brought to the web app portal that will allow you to enter text.

+2. Those more tech savvy will obviously pick up on the fact that the webapp is RESTful in nature and can modify their existing projects to directly *POST* data to the webapp.
+(See [line 23](https://github.com/ckuzma/smart-nametag/blob/master/application.py#L23) of the Flask application to get started.)

 ## Credits